The Battle of Thermopylae: How 300 Spartans stood against the massive Persian army

 Their main goal was to prevent the Persian navy from sailing down the coast towards Athens.

-The Persian army was a massive force.
-The exact number of Persian soldiers is a matter of historical debate, with Herodotus claiming that it was 2.5 million strong, while modern estimates are much lower, generally around 100,000 to 150,000.
+The Persian army was a truly massive force.
+The exact number of Persian soldiers is a matter of historical debate, with the ancient Greek historian Herodotus claiming that it was 2 million strong.

-The Persian infantry was armed with short spears and wicker shields, while the cavalry was armed with bows and lances.
+Aside from them, the regular Persian infantry was armed with short spears and wicker shields, while the cavalry was armed with bows and lances.

-Persian war tactics usually relied upon an initial volley of arrows to do as much damage to enemies as possible before sending a huge number of infantry in waves to overwhelm the remaining defenders.
+However, Persian war tactics usually relied upon an initial volley of arrows to do as much damage to enemies as possible before sending a huge number of infantry in waves to overwhelm the remaining defenders.

-However, the heavy hoplon shields used by the Greeks were large and thick enough to negate the effectiveness of the arrows, while the restricted space created by the narrow path reduced any benefit of larger numbers of soldiers.
+What the Persians didn't know is that the heavy hoplon shields used by the Greeks were large and thick enough to negate the effectiveness of the arrows, while the restricted space created by the narrow path reduced any benefit of larger numbers of soldiers.

 The first day of battle

 In the summer of 480 BC, the Persian army arrived at Thermopylae and demanded that the Greeks surrendered.

 Leonidas refused, and the battle began.
-For three days, the Greeks held off the Persians.

-On the first day of battle, the Persians advanced against the Greeks, but they were quickly pushed back by Leonidas and his men.
+On the first day, the Persians advanced against the Greeks as normal, but they were quickly pushed back by Leonidas and his men.

 This was primarily due to the differences between the infantry types on both sides.